 A balanced lifestyle is how we live and reflects that the different elements of our life are in the right amount and proportion.
 Adopting a balanced lifestyle is of primordial importance because it has immediate and long-term effects on our health and well-being.
-Many recent studies clearly show that conditions such as heart diseases, stroke, cancer, diabetes, and many other chronic diseases may be preventable and even reversible by changing our diet and adopting new perspectives and lifestyles.
+Many recent studies clearly show that heart diseases, stroke, cancer, diabetes, and many other chronic diseases may be preventable and even reversible by changing our diet and adopting new perspectives and lifestyles.

 recording your habits